Alice1998/URS/README.md

   * Questions are collected through a User Survey with 411 participants
   * Different from standard evaluations and professional exams
 * **Intent divided** 🙇🧑‍💻🧑‍🎨🪂
+  * System abilities and performances on different scenario might be different,
+  * Users’ expectations across different intents are different,
+  * Evaluation criteria on different situations should be different,
+  * Therefore we design this benchmark categorized by User Intents.
+  * According to related literature, intent taxonomy is
     * Objective
-    * Information Retrieval, Solve Problem in Specialized Areas, (Text Assistant), Use through APIs
+      * Information Retrieval, Solve Problem in Specialized Areas, Text Assistant, Use through APIs

     * Subjective
       * Seek Creativity, Ask for Advice, Leisure

 ## Results